It Starts with Us

 I’ve heard all of those, including the cheery first one of genuine warmth and curiosity!

 Because you and I are ambassadors for an unconventional educational choice, we’re defensive.
-I think I can admit that on behalf of the movement. 😀 I feel like I’m supposed to represent homeschooling well.
+I feel like I’m supposed to represent homeschooling well.
 I’m required to defend its importance and success and how it doesn’t harm anyone else’s right to educate how they wish.
 I defend my kids as ordinary garden-variety human beings who can make friends and are able to learn information.

 That defensiveness, however, twists my sensitive soul into a little prune-ish pretzel, shriveled and tight.
 When I’m safely ensconced within the walls of my homeschool enclave, I’ve attacked public education with snark and flippant language.
 Behind the backs of my parent-friends who choose traditional school, I’ve made not-tolerant comments—you know, the kind that assign a child’s struggle (whatever it may be) to a “poor” school choice rather than showing empathy for the struggle no matter the origin.